 So how do you find the real search engine marketing specialists?
 Those that can achieve high search engine rankings in their own business sector can be one good indication of performance – try searching for ‘website optimisation’ or ‘search engine optimisation’ on Google to see which companies are getting listed here on a regular basis.
 The US-based Search Engine Optimisation Consultants Directory is also a good source, as their editors have vetted all those firms listed against a series of qualifying criteria and standards – including ones in the UK.

 Perhaps the best way to choose from your shortlist is to obtain independent recommendations from clients of each company and to request examples of websites that have achieved high search engine rankings for popular search terms on the best search engines – particularly on Google, which is now one of the biggest sources of search engine traffic and also the best search engine for identifying and penalising any techniques designed to trick its rankings.

-At Web Search Workshop we can provide this evidence for you and will give you an honest, open approach to the techniques we use and business principles that we follow.
+At Web Search Workshop UK we can provide this evidence for you and will give you an honest, open approach to the techniques we use and business principles that we follow.